derweisskrag/curly-fishstick/FinalProject.md

 ## Overview

 The fitness training application is for people who go to the gym for personal health and growth.
-The problem that our application solves is that newcomers are unaware of the gym activity.
-As such, we address this by educating people about the gym, its purpose and guide them through their training.
+Could you imagine having all personal trainers, fitness training, and a healthy diet in the palm of your hand?
+The problem that our application solves is that newcomers are unaware of gym activity and healthy practices.
+As such, we address this by educating people about the gym, and its purpose and guiding them through their training.

 ## Resource management